-- WCHR (Wheelchair Ramp): You are able to walk short distances and climb stairs.
+- WCHR (Wheelchair Ramp): You are able to walk short distances and climb short flights of stairs.
 For longer distances you need a wheelchair and the appropriate assistance.

-- WCHS (Wheelchair Steps): You are able to walk short distances, but cannot climb steps.
+- WCHS (Wheelchair Steps): You are able to walk short distances, but cannot climb stairs.
 For longer distances you need a wheelchair and the appropriate assistance.

 - BLND (Blind): You are blind or visually impaired and require assistance during your journey.

 - DEAF (Deaf): You are deaf, hearing-impaired or deaf-mute and require assistance during your journey.

 - MAAS Elderly (Meet and Assist Elderly): Your mobility is reduced due to age and you require assistance during your journey.

 - DPNA (Disabled Passenger Needs Assistance): You require assistance during your journey due to a mental disability.